-The questionnaire is filled with a number of small puzzles and mechanical quizzes.
-The question sheet contains a number of questions about daily life mechanical tools and equipments such as pulleys, livers, shafts etc. You are also asked simple questions about dynamics, heat flow, electricity and other basic physical issues.
+The questionnaire is filled with many small puzzles and mechanical quizzes.
+The question sheet contains some questions about daily life automated tools and types of equipment such as pulleys, levers, shafts, etc. You are also asked simple questions about dynamics, heat flow, electricity and other underlying physical issues.

 You are required to answer the questions by applying your mechanical reasoning.
-Though it doesn’t takes into account your previous knowledge or training but it can help you to be at an ease while making your choices.
+Though it doesn’t take into account your previous knowledge or training, it can help you to be at ease while making your choices.

-The different shades of mechanical aptitude are measured with different set of questions.
+The different shades of mechanical aptitude are measured with a different set of questions.
 The data collected is analyzed qualitatively.
-The employers get a picture of your mechanical aptitudes and knowledge for the time of testing.
+The employers get a picture of your mechanical abilities and knowledge for the time of testing.

 2- Some other studies have observed that Bennett mechanical aptitude test is discriminatory to the minorities as well.
 However, the supporters of Bennett mechanical test claim that differing results are due to socio-economic, cultural and environmental differences.

 3- The Bennett mechanical test does not measure your actual performance on mechanics.
-It is possible that you may perform better on actual machines than on a paper pencil test.
+It is possible that you may perform better on real machines than on a paper pencil test.

-Due to its heavy impact, some United States citizens have even gone to courts to get a ruling against Bennett Mechanical Comprehension Test.
-The courts, after responding to the discriminatory nature of the test, have directed the employers either to make the test non-discriminatory or adopt some other balanced tool.
+Due to its massive impact, some United States citizens have even gone to courts to get a ruling against Bennett Mechanical Comprehension Test.
+The courts, keeping in view the discriminatory nature of the test, have directed the employers either to make the test non-discriminatory or adopt some other balanced tool.

 The discriminatory nature of the Bennett Mechanical Comprehension Test has forced psychology testing companies to come forth with alternative solutions.
 Now they prefer to use other instruments which claim culturally and sexually fair.
 One such example is Wiesen Test of Mechanical Aptitude (WTMA).

-WTMA diverts its attention from livers, pulleys and gear to some other common mechanics such as plumbing, carpentry, weight, shape, size, ladder, opener, flash light etc. This test tries to bring into account such things that you almost see in your every day life.
+WTMA diverts its attention from livers, pulleys, and gear to some other conventional mechanics such as plumbing, carpentry, weight, shape, size, ladder, opener, flashlight, etc. This test tries to bring into account such things that you almost see in your everyday life.
 Such tools are considered more common in daily life.

 The WTMA is different from Bennett mechanical test on another ground.
-It constructs a diagram for every question and you are required to visualize on movements of different components of a machine.
+It constructs a diagram for every question, and you are required to visualize on movements of various components of a machine.
 The movements may be one dimensional, two dimensional, three dimensional or even multi-dimensional, depending upon nature of the job.